 Step One: The Brainstorm

-Coming up with your 5-year vision isn't as simple as picking one goal out of thin air.
-(If you do it that way, you'll realize that you change goals very quickly and are easily distracted by shiny objects along the road to accomplishing your goal.)
+Creating your 5-year vision isn't as simple as picking a goal out of thin air.
+(If you do it that way, you'll realize that you change goals very quickly and are easily distracted by shiny objects along your journey.)

-Instead, take an entire day (or even three) to ask what you really want out of life and jot all of your ideas down.
+Instead, take an entire day (or week) to ask what you want out of life and jot all of your ideas down.

 Feel free to create a list of as many ideas as you want and as big as you want - this is your future, your vision - NOTHING is impossible.